Bradley24798/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule-divides POWER by DIVIDE 10-love_exponent_breath- outputs the value of BREATH to the power of LOVE 11-binary_to_decimal - converts a number from base 2 to base 10.
+12-combination - prints all possible combinations of two letters, except oo.